Druze: Marriage

-Druze and other religions
+Relationship with other religions

 Relationship with Muslims

-The Druze faith is often classified as a branch of Isma'ilism; although according to various scholars Druze faith "diverges substantially from Islam, both Sunni and Shia".
+The Druze faith is often classified as a branch of Isma'ilism, although according to various scholars Druze faith "diverges substantially from Islam, both Sunni and Shia".
 Even though the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims, and they do not accept the five pillars of Islam.
 Historian David R. W. Bryer defines the Druzes as ghulat of Isma'ilism, since they exaggerated the cult of the caliph al-Hakim bi-Amr Allah and considered him divine; he also defines the Druzes as a religion that deviated from Islam.
 He also added that as a result of this deviation, the Druze faith "seems as different from Islam as Islam is from Christianity or Christianity is from Judaism".

 Historically the relationship between the Druze and Muslims has been characterized by intense persecution.
 The Druze have frequently experienced persecution by different Muslim regimes such as the Ismaili Fatimid Caliphate, Sunni Mamluk Sultanate, Sunni Ottoman Empire, and Egypt Eyalet.
 The persecution of the Druze included massacres, demolishing Druze prayer houses and holy places, and forced conversion to Islam.
 Those acts of persecution were meant to eradicate the whole community according to the Druze narrative.
-Most recently, the Syrian Civil War, which began in 2011, saw persecution of the Druze at the hands of Islamic extremists.
+Most recently, the Syrian civil war, which began in 2011, saw persecution of the Druze at the hands of Islamic extremists.

 Since Druze emerged from Islam and share certain beliefs with Islam, its position of whether it is a separate religion or a sect of Islam is sometimes controversial among Muslim scholars.
 Druze are not considered Muslims by those belonging to orthodox Islamic schools of thought.
 Ibn Taymiyya, a prominent Muslim scholar muhaddith, dismissed the Druze as non-Muslims, and his fatwa cited that Druze: "Are not at the level of ′Ahl al-Kitāb (People of the Book) nor mushrikin (polytheists).
 Rather, they are from the most deviant kuffār (Infidel) ...
 Their women can be taken as slaves and their property can be seized ... they are to be killed whenever they are found and cursed as they described ...
 It is obligatory to kill their scholars and religious figures so that they do not misguide others", which in that setting would have legitimized violence against them as apostates.
 The Ottoman Empire often relied on Ibn Taymiyya's religious ruling to justify their persecution of Druze.
 In contrast, according to Ibn Abidin, whose work Radd al-Muhtar 'ala al-Durr al-Mukhtar is still considered the authoritative text of Hanafi fiqh today, the Druze are neither Muslims nor apostates.